Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 it some other way.

 Since the traffic does not seem to be encrypted, we could use android's developer tools to dump the traffic and analyze it.
-I did it, but it's rather slow, cumbersome, hard to contextualize, etc.
+I did it, but it's rather slow and cumbersome, the data is hard to contextualize, etc.

-Another quick way would probably be to reverse engineer the `eConnected` app and look for it there.
+Another quick way would probably be to reverse engineer the `eConnected` app and figure out the entire protocol from there.
 Trying to dump the firmware, or find and decrypt a firmware update file, would also be a valid attack vector, although it would take a lot more effort and risk.

 However, for this project, I'd prefer to continue with the wireless approach...